tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 Some people have asked whether they can use materials from this course to give their own API documentation workshops.
 I only allow the material to be used for non-profit workshops where the workshop leader isn't charging participants for the instruction.
 Of course, many of the ideas and concepts in this course aren't specific or unique to me, and you're entitled to fair use.
 However, please don't just hijack my site's materials, activities, and other information for your own commercial endeavors.

 If you're a teacher at a college or university (or high school) and are trying to teach APIs and developer docs to your students, feel free to use this site as part of your instructional materials.
 I appreciate links back to the site and attribution as needed (links pointing to my site boost search engine rankings).
 My larger goal for this site is to help educate and empower tech writers with developer documentation strategies, workflows, and best practices.
-If you'd like to share your API documentation course syllabus, [contact me](https://idratherbewriting.com/contact.html){: .noCrossRef} and I'll add a link here.
+If you'd like to share your API documentation course syllabus, [contact me](https://idratherbewriting.com/contact.html) and I'll add a link here.

 ## Is this course really free?